 The master plan allows for flexibility in the styling and product types of future residential development.
 The vision thoughtfully considers a variety of housing styles, architecture and family needs to create diversity for the people who will call The C+E home, enriching the fabric of the community.

-Both the master plan and The City’s Area Redevelopment Plan support the long-term vision to relocate the existing Victoria Park Transit Facility to make way for unique development parcels along the Elbow River for riverfront residential development.
+Both the Rivers District Master Plan and The City’s Area Redevelopment Plan support the long-term vision to relocate the existing Victoria Park Transit Facility to make way for unique development parcels along the Elbow River for riverfront residential development.

 Community Connectors